SAP-samples/teched2022-XP280/exercises/ex3/README.md

 To enable the **Release** stage in your SAP Continuous Integration and Delivery job, you need the name of the node for the upload to SAP Cloud Transport Management as well as a service key to authenticate your pipeline against it.
 We will provide these values to you.

-1. In the **Release** stage in your job details, switch on **Upload to Cloud Transport Management** using the toggle.
+1. In the **Release** stage in your job details, switch on **Cloud Transport Management** using the toggle.
-2. Enter the name of the node for the upload to SAP Cloud Transport Management, which in this case is `DEV`.
+2. Leave the drop down to `Export from` and enter the name of the node for the upload to SAP Cloud Transport Management, which in this case is `DEV`.
-3. For **Service Key**, click on the drop-down arrow and then choose **Create Credentials**.
-As a result, the **Create Credentials** window pops up.
+3. For **Service Key**, click on the value help button.
+As a result, the **Select Credentials** window pops up.
+Then click the plus button which opens the **Create Credential** popup.
 4. In another browser window, open the SAP BTP cockpit and navigate to the subaccount in which you’ve created an instance for SAP Cloud Transport Management.
 5. From the navigation area, choose **Spaces** and select the space in which you’ve created the Cloud Transport Management instance.
 6. From the navigation area, choose **Services** → **Instances**.